Sourdough Starter

 Flour choice matters.
 Unbleached all-purpose or bread flour works well for maintenance.
 Whole wheat or rye flour accelerates fermentation because it contains more nutrients and wild microorganisms.
 Many bakers use a mix (80% white flour, 20% whole wheat) for a balance of activity and mild flavor.

-Signs of a healthy sourdough starter
+What are the signs of a healthy sourdough starter?

 It takes 7-14 days to establish a new sourdough starter from scratch, and another 2-4 weeks before it's strong enough to reliably leaven bread.
 Patience during this initial phase is the biggest factor in success.